Traditionalists, hide the women and children. And then your eyes and ears, as you may not like what you’re about to see and hear.

 A total of nine teams, Lind reports, will be going to the dark side this coming year: Alabama, Florida, Florida State, LSU, Georgia, Ohio State, Oklahoma, Oregon and Texas.

 The above are Nike t-shirts that have been available in retail stores for several months.
-It’s unclear, if the report is accurate, how closely the t-shirts will resemble the actual black uniforms that will reportedly be worn by those nine teams.
+It’s unclear, if the report is accurate, how closely the t-shirts would resemble the actual black uniforms that will reportedly be worn by those nine teams.

 As Lind notes in a followup tweet, it’s “[s]omewhat surprising to hear Texas will have a black alternate jersey just days after head coach Charlie Strong said the team would not.”